 Society is changing

-Be it in retail, the restaurant trade or local authorities – all operators of publicly accessible spaces have to deal with the raised awareness of hygiene in society (see “From handwashing to arguments in the fruit aisle”, interview with Dr Enno Maaß).
+Be it in retail, the restaurant trade, or local authorities – all operators of publicly accessible spaces have to deal with the raised awareness of hygiene in society (see “From handwashing to arguments in the fruit aisle” interview with Dr Enno Maaß listed below).
 They not only need to comply with regulations but must also give people back a feeling of safety in everyday life.
 Good, visible documentation of cleaning and hygiene measures in public areas can help to strengthen trust.
-At the same time, the greater need for hygiene can pave the way towards improved visibility and appreciation of cleaning services.
+At the same time, the greater need for hygiene can pave the way toward improved visibility and appreciation of cleaning services.

 How a hygiene concept is developed

-Jens Kuhn, Cleaning and Hygiene Expert, Cleaning Consulting Services at Kärcher, explains: “If you optimise the cleaning sequences and train the staff accordingly, the cleaning results improve automatically.
+Jens Kuhn, Cleaning and Hygiene Expert within Cleaning Consulting Services at Kärcher, explains: “If you optimize the cleaning sequences and train the staff accordingly, the cleaning results improve automatically.
 The outcome: less dirt, fewer germs and so lower health risks.”
-The set of standardised measures includes colour coding of cleaning textiles for specific areas of use, known as the four-colour system.
+The set of standardized measures includes color coding of cleaning textiles for specific areas of use, known as the four-color system.
 By using, for example, red cloths for sanitary facilities only, and blue for classrooms and offices, cleaners prevent germs from being mixed and spread.
-The floor cleaning system is being changed to a mop swap method, i. e., one mop head per room, which is then laundered in the washing machine.
+The floor cleaning system is being changed to a mop swap method with one mop head per room, which is then laundered in the washing machine.

 “To ensure the new methods are easy for all employees to understand, we work with different documentation types, such as method cards and videos.
 We highlight critical hygiene safety points on hygiene plans, and these are explained in detail,” explains Kuhn.
 This allows cleaners to see where the main focus is at a glance, and building users can understand how cleaning is done.
-The rollout of the proposed measures, which has yet to be completed, will not only improve cleanliness and the level of hygiene but will also cut the time taken by 30 per cent thanks to the standardised sequences.
+The rollout of the proposed measures, which has yet to be completed, will not only improve cleanliness and the level of hygiene, but will also cut the time taken by 30 percent thanks to the standardized sequences.

 The world of cleaning is changing

 From employees to workspace users to visitors and guests: people increasingly want proof that hygiene measures are being carried out to the latest standards.
-To meet this new requirement, an increasing number of large building operators are having their hygiene concepts certified (see “How a hygiene concept is developed”).
+To meet this new requirement, an increasing number of large building operators are having their hygiene concepts certified.
 “Incidentally, this is also highly relevant to employers,” stresses Meier.
 “Hygiene issues are becoming a priority for staff positioning and recruitment, because applicants are looking for safety and well-being in the workplace.
 There is a new emphasis on cleaning services as a result.”